 Most of the materials used in modern construction reflect sound waves, and that includes the walls, floors, and ceilings.
-They are all smooth, hard surfaces and cause sound waves to reflect and amplify if they aren’t fitted with acoustical treatments.
+They are all smooth, hard surfaces and cause sound waves to reflect and amplify if they aren’t fitted with acoustic foam, absorption sheet, and other soundproofing material treatments.
 Each of these surfaces should be addressed to lower the overall volume in the room.

 Learning how to soundproof a dog kennel is different from learning how to soundproof other rooms.
 Since you’re dealing with multiple dogs that live with you for hours on end, it’s good to choose materials that can stand up to some abuse, as well as ones that are easy to wipe clean.